Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Conclusion and Further Research

 [C] \appendixtitle{Modeling Vehicle Relative Velocity} Return to equation \ref{change-of-variables}, where we sought to understand the implication of smoothing $x_r$, rather than $x_q$, and recognized $x_p$ terms.
 If we focus on the second integral,

-we ought to make several assumptions explicit: \begin{enumerate} \item Current does not change in the time or horizontal strata between observations \item Depth rate remains constant between two nearby observations. \end{enumerate} The first assumptions simplifies our $x_{\dot p}$ term, and the second allows the $1/\dot s$ becomes a coefficient.
-Thus, our current process term, equation \ref{current_process}, now uses the process update matrix:
+we ought to make several assumptions explicit: \begin{enumerate} \item Current does not change in the time or horizontal strata between observations \item Depth rate remains constant between two nearby observations. \end{enumerate} The first assumption simplifies our $x_{\dot p}$ term, and the second allows the $1/\dot s$ becomes a coefficient: